jsorge/jsorge.net/Public/_posts/2018-07-20-nerd-snipe-shared-extension.textbundle/text.md

 What I’ll probably wind up doing is have individual extensions (one for each app) and a shared framework that backs each.
 I think it will be easier to get going and more resilient to changes in tooling in the future.

 Unless you’ve got a way for me to get this done… 🙂

-[1](): Pro-tip: make good use of xcconfig files because editing this stuff in Xcode is a huge pain, not to mention the possible merge conflicts that could arise in your project file.